slayer1371/slayer1371/README.md

 ![](https://visitor-badge-reloaded.herokuapp.com/badge?page_id=slayer1371-visitor-badge-reloaded&color=779BE7&lcolor=&style=for-the-badge&logo=Github&logoColor=white&custom=CNT%20Views&text=&color=ffffff&cache=on)

-hi, i'm [Mrinal Sharma](https://slayer1371.github.io/mrinal), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm [Mrinal Sharma](https://slayer1371.github.io/mrinal), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-- 💼 any freelance work? do reach, [email](mailto:abhishek.naidu@cred.club) :)
+- 💼 Any freelance work?
+Do reach, [email](mailto:mrinalwork1@gmail.com) :)
-- 💬 ask me about anything, i am happy to help;
+- 💬 Ask me about anything, i am happy to help(If i know about it 😉;

 **Languages and Tools:**